-Indicator 1.2 Develop programming that outlines CCR activities and skills to be completed by grade level.

-1.2.1 Involve counselors, classroom teachers, staff, and administrators collaboratively in interdisciplinary and discipline-specific teams to develop the district's secondary and postsecondary learning goals.

-Actions to Close Gap:

-1.2.2 Identify the necessary targeted skill set for CCR that comprises personal development, college-readiness, and workforce skills.develop activities for each grade level that align to these identified skills (i.e. employment and college visits, character education lessons, etc.).
+- 1.1 Promote understanding of the Common Core State Standards curriculum that allows for successful implementation school districts. - 1.1.1 Embed formative instructional practices and assessment tools in district practice to accommodate students in their learning and self-assessment. - 1.1.2 Embed data analysis and best practices using value-added data in district practice to accommodate students in their learning and self-assessment. - 1.2 Develop programming that outlines CCR activities and skills to be completed by grade level. - 1.2.1 Involve counselors, classroom teachers, staff, and administrators collaboratively in interdisciplinary and discipline-specific teams to develop the district's secondary and postsecondary learning goals. - 1.2.2 Identify the necessary targeted skill set for CCR that comprise personal development, college-readiness, and workforce skills.
+Develop activities for each grade level that align to these identified skills (i.e. employment and college visits, character education lessons, etc.). - 1.3 Connect with community resources to begin to examine job trends and needs in the community, as well as resources to accomplish this tactic.

-Actions to Close Gap:

-1.3 Connect with community resources to being to examine job trends and needs in the community, as well as resources to accomplish this tactic.

-Pillar 2:

-Accessibility

 In an increasingly competitive global economy, yet struggling economic climate, access to viable college and career choices for students is crucial.
-Key questions around this pillar include:
+Key questions to answer around this pillar include:

-- How do we increase awareness and culture of college and career access from grades K-12? - What are the barriers to college and career access for all students?
+- How do increase awareness and culture of college and career access from grades K-12? - What are the barriers to college and career access for all students?
 How do we eliminate such barriers?